badlogic/jack/README.md

 - Finally, runtime startup functions and reflection information is generated, via ```com.badlogic.jack.generators.RuntimeGenerator```.

 ### Runtime Library
-Jack contains two runtime library implementations, ```classpath/``` is the current full runtime library, ```classpath-test/``` is a minimal runtime library used for testing features.
-Both libraries come with Eclipse project files.
+Jack contains a minimal runtime library in runtime/jack-kernel.
+It heavily borrows from Avian VM.
+The runtime/jack-tests folder contains a few basic tests that check language feature implementation and the runtime library.
 Neither of them links to the normal JRE library since they themselve implement "All The Things".

 ### Execution
-Currently Jack is tested through compiling and running parts of the classpath libraries.
+Currently Jack is tested through compiling and running parts of the runtime library and tests.
 The simplest way to do this works as follows:

-- Import all three projects (jack itself, full classpath, test classpath) into Eclipse.
+- Import all three projects (jack/, runtime/jack-kernel/, runtime/jack-tests) into Eclipse.
 This will put ```.class``` files for both library implementations in their respective bin/ folder.
 - Excecute ```Jack```, passing in three parameters specifying:
-  - the directory the ```.class``` files reside (e.g. ```classpath/bin```)
+  - the directory the ```.class``` files reside in (e.g. ```../runtime/jack-kernel/bin;../runtime/jack-tests/bin```, to include both the runtime library and the tests)
-  - the directory the ```.java``` files reside (e.g. ```classpath/src```).
+  - the directory the ```.java``` files reside in (e.g. ```../runtime/jack-kernel/src;../runtime/jack-tests/src```).
 This is used to add Java source file lines to the C++ files for easier debugging.
   - the output directory (use ```native/classes``` for now).
 - Once Jack is done, fire up Visual C++ 2010 (Express) or Xcode and load the corresponding project (```vs10```, ```xcode```).
 - Delete all the files in the ```classes``` filter/group and reimport everything from ```native/classes```.
-You'll have to redo this step everytime you add a new Java source file to the classpath
+You'll have to redo this step everytime you add a new Java source file to the projects you translate to C++.
 - Open up ```native/jack.cpp```, mess around with the code to test classes or features, and compile, run and debug it.
-- If you change a classpath Java file, execute ```Jack``` again, and wait for Visual Studio/XCode to pick up the changes, then recompile.
+- If you change a runtime library or test Java file, execute ```Jack``` again, and wait for Visual Studio/XCode to pick up the changes, then recompile.
 - If you add or remove a file, you'll have to reimport all .cpp files from the ```native/classes``` folder.

 This process is meant for developing Jack itself.
 End-users will get a nicer way to transpile and run their stuff.